hibtc/cpymad/README.rst

 **Contribution work flow:**

-This motivates the following work flow when performing any changes:

 All changes are reviewed via pull-requests.
 Before merging to master the pull-request must reside aliased by the ``testing`` branch long enough to